Employment Termination Agreement (Quebec)

 When an employee claims constructive dismissal (congédiement déguisé) — alleging that the employer fundamentally changed their working conditions, duties, or compensation in a way that effectively forced resignation — a termination agreement can resolve the dispute without court proceedings, provided the consideration offered is genuinely fair and the employee has access to independent legal advice.

-In all these circumstances, the termination agreement must be drafted with care to ensure that the quittance (release) is valid under CCQ art.
+In all these circumstances, the termination agreement must be drafted with care to confirm that the quittance (release) is valid under CCQ art.
 2092, that all LNT minimum entitlements are met, and that the non-competition and confidentiality obligations, if any, comply with CCQ arts.
 2089 and 2088 respectively.
 An agreement that fails to meet these standards risks being declared null by Quebec courts.

 A termination agreement is also needed when an employee's fixed-term contract expires and the employer opts not to renew — particularly if the employee has expectations of continued employment or if the non-renewal could be characterized as a dismissal without just cause under the LNT.
 Even when employment ends because an employee reaches retirement age or qualifies for a retirement package, a written agreement confirming the terms of departure, severance, and any ongoing obligations (such as consulting arrangements or non-solicitation) provides valuable legal certainty.
 Consulting a Quebec employment lawyer before signing or presenting a termination agreement is always recommended, as the specific facts of each case — including years of service, role, salary, age, industry, and circumstances of departure — significantly affect the reasonable notice calculation and the adequacy of the severance offered.